-All Highline children can eat free breakfast, lunch and snacks during the summer through the federally-funded Summer Food Program.
+Highline children can eat free breakfast, lunch, and snacks during the summer through the federally funded Simplified Summer Food Program.
 The program provides funding for several of our schools to serve children living in South King County.

 To prepare all students for college, career and citizenship through a personalized, rigorous and relevant learning experience that is facilitated in the context of aviation and aerospace.